Tekki/onedrive-perl/README.md

 and press ENTER.
 If the authentication is successful, you can choose which drive you want to synchronize and give it a description.

+#### OneDrive Personal

+On OneDrive Personal, you get a dialog like the following:

     1: Tekki / OneDrive Personal
     2: Bonnie Parker / Shared with Tekki
     Select drive [1]:
-    Description [Tekki / Office 365 Personal]:
+    Description [Tekki / OneDrive Personal]:

-If you want to keep the proposed values, simply press ENTER.
+To keep the proposed values, simply press ENTER.

+#### OneDrive for Business and SharePoint

+If you are logged in with a business account, you are asked to provide a SharePoint URL.

+    To backup a SharePoint drive, enter the main URL of the site.
+    SharePoint URL []:

+The main URL starts with `your_company.sharepoint.com` and ends with `SitePages/Homepage.aspx`.
+If you don't enter a URL, a connection to your OneDrive for Business will be made, otherwise you can choose between the drives of your SharePoint site.

+    1: Contoso / Teamwebsite Documents
+    2: Contoso / Teamwebsite ...
+    ...
+    Select drive [1]:

 ### Synchronize